Atticuszz/DocHub/essay/texs/GsplatLoc/main.md

-**Implementation Details.** We implemented our SLAM system on a laptop equipped with a 13th Gen Intel(R) Core(TM) i7-13620H 2.40 GHz processor, 16GB of RAM, and an NVIDIA RTX 4060 8GB GPU.
+**Implementation Details.** We implemented our SLAM system on a laptop equipped with a $13th$ Gen Intel(R) Core(TM) i7-13620H CPU, $16GB$ of RAM, and an NVIDIA RTX $4060$ $8GB$ GPU.
 The optimization pipeline was implemented using Python with the PyTorch framework, while custom CUDA kernels were developed for rasterization and backpropagation operations.

 **Datasets.** We utilized the Replica dataset [@straubReplicaDatasetDigital2019] and the TUM-RGBD dataset [@sturmBenchmarkEvaluationRGBD2012] to evaluate our pose estimation accuracy.
 The Replica dataset, specifically designed for RGB-D SLAM evaluation, provides high-quality 3D reconstructions of various indoor scenes.
 We employed the publicly available dataset collected by Sucar et al. [@sucarImapImplicitMapping2021], which offers trajectories from an RGB-D sensor.
 The Replica dataset contains challenging purely rotational camera motions.
 The TUM-RGBD dataset, widely used in the SLAM field for evaluating tracking accuracy, represents real-world scenarios and provides precise camera poses captured by an external motion capture system.

 **Metrics.** To assess camera pose estimation accuracy, we employed the average absolute trajectory error (ATE RMSE) and the absolute angular error (AAE RMSE).
 In the result tables, we highlight the best, second, and third performances.

 **Baselines.** We primarily compare our method against state-of-the-art Gaussian-SLAM approaches, including RTG-SLAM[@pengRTGSLAMRealtime3D2024], GS-ICP-SLAM [@haRGBDGSICPSLAM2024], and Gaussian-SLAM [@yugayGaussianSLAMPhotorealisticDense2024].
-Additionally, we include the renowned ORB-SLAM3 estimation algorithm [@camposOrbslam3AccurateOpensource2021] as a baseline.
+Additionally, we include the renowned ORB-SLAM3 [@camposOrbslam3AccurateOpensource2021] as a baseline.
 For a fair comparison, we adapted their tracking methods.
 RTG-SLAM employs ICP, GS-ICP-SLAM uses G-ICP [@segalGeneralizedicp2009a], and Gaussian-SLAM utilizes Open3D [@zhouOpen3DModernLibrary2018] RGB-D Odometry for pose estimation, which combines colored point cloud alignment [@parkColoredPointCloud2017] with an energy-based approach to visual odometry from RGB-D images [@steinbruckerRealtimeVisualOdometry2011].

 ## Localization Evaluation